-Starting in mid-March, every Alabamian needs to be counted.
+Every Alabamian needs to be counted.

 “I urge everybody to complete the census form and to make sure everybody around you and those who work for or with you, does the same thing,” Gov. Kay Ivey said.
 The governor wants at least an 80 percent response rate in Alabama.
 In the 2010 Census, Alabama had a 72 percent response rate.
 As of July 29, Alabama had a 60.5% self-response rate.

 Encourage employees, customers and residents in our communities to fill out their census forms.
 It is 10 simple questions that can be answered in about 6 minutes or less.

 You count.
 Alabama counts.

 Originally posted Feb.
-26.
+26. Updated Aug.
+4.